Hunt for the Wilderpeople (2016)

 Relative newcomer Julian Dennison (2014’s “Paper Planes”) is fantastic, a real find and a pure natural with deadpan comic timing and the ability to make Ricky Baker’s troublemaker-with-a-heart-of-gold endearing and even adorable.
 He holds his own against acting veteran Sam Neill, who’s effectively prickly and unexpectedly funny as Hec; Neill’s flabbergasted reaction shots are priceless and their love-hate chemistry is wonderful.
 Rima Te Wiata (2014’s “Housebound”) has such a delightfully daffy presence as the cheerful Bella, who grows to genuinely care about the troublesome Ricky, even if her screen time ends as briefly as her foster mum character’s life.
 Rachel House, as over-eager child welfare worker Paula, is also a broad hoot as she takes a delusional turn into a ruthless police officer with a one track mind to find Ricky.

 “Hunt for the Wilderpeople” is definitely a crowd-pleaser, but it’s the smart, offbeat kind, rooted in emotional truth rather than artifice.
 There are laughs both big and small, as well as an affecting payoff after an encounter with a wild boar.
 Hec being mistaken for being a pervert from Ricky’s double entendre-filled story to a group of hunters at a shelter actually lands a lot better than it sounds.
 There’s also a very funny Terminator/Sarah Connor running joke.
-It all culminates to a helicopter police chase, not unlike “Thelma and Louise” but without that same unsparing conclusion.
+It all culminates in a helicopter police chase, not unlike “Thelma and Louise” but without that same unsparing conclusion.
 Even though “majestical” isn’t a word as Hec tells Ricky, these characters make their film just that.

 Grade: B +